margaretmf/margaretmf.github.io/poetry.md

-Digging into the depth of the earth, wedded to the earth, where the soil is thick and knows her story and leaves room for all to grow and glow.
+Digging into the depth of the earth, wedded to the earth, where the soil is thick and knows her story and leaves room for all to grow in their own way.

 ## The Lone Bird ##
 The bird flies in solitude across the land.